Pim van Vliet: Investment book

 In 2016 Van Vliet co-authored High Returns from Low Risk: A Remarkable Stock Market Paradox with Jan de Koning.
-The book introduces defensive equity investing to a broad audience and presents the “Conservative Formula,” which suggests that portfolios of lower-risk stocks can achieve higher returns than commonly assumed.
-It has been translated into several languages, including Chinese, German, French, Spanish and Dutch, and was named a top finance must-read by Finance Monthly in 2017.
+The book introduces defensive equity investing to a broad audience and presents the "Conservative Formula," which suggests that portfolios of lower-risk stocks can achieve higher returns than commonly assumed.
+It has been translated into several languages, including Chinese, German, French, Spanish, and Dutch.

 Personal life

 Van Vliet lives in Berkel en Rodenrijs, the Netherlands.
 Van Vliet's early introduction to investing by his father has been a foundational influence on his career, a narrative he shares in his book to illustrate the long-term value of defensive investment strategies.